vinceskahan/v5wiki/crt.md

 _none_ - The string to use when there is no value.
 Default is `NULL`

+_sunny_threshold_ - The cutoff value that determines whether the sun is shining.
+The threshold is a value between 0 and 1, inclusive.
+It is compared against the ratio of actual solar radiation and theoretical maximum solar radiation to determine if the weather is sunny.
+Default is 0.75.

 _unit_system_ - The unit system to use in realtime.txt.
 Options include `US`, `METRIC`, and `METRICWX`.
 Default is to use the unit system of the weewx database.

 _wind_units_ - The units to use for wind-related data in realtime.txt.
 Options include `meter_per_second`, `mile_per_hour`, `km_per_hour`, and `knot`.
 Default is to use the units defined in the unit system.